 GPIOs

-The 100 pin connectors on the SOM board facilitates many IO interfaces like I2C, multi-channel SPI(MCSPI), HS USB OTG etc. 10 to 15 IO lines will be made available for the user on a separate connector.
+The 100 pin connectors on the SOM board facilitates many IO interfaces like I2C, multi-channel SPI(MCSPI), HS USB OTG etc. 20 IO lines will be made available for the user on two separate connectors.
+One connector will have two sets of SPI lines and the other will have two sets of I2C lines and five GPIO’s.

 LEDs